hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/aws-adapter.html.md

 }
 ```

-The `AwsTerraformAdapter` adds an Aspect to `MyStack` which will be invoked when the stack is synthesized.
-That Aspect will then iterate over all AWS CDK constructs that have been added to the adapter, convert them to CDK for Terraform constructs, and add them to the stack.
+The `AwsTerraformAdapter` adds an Aspect to `MyStack` that is invoked when the stack is synthesized.
+That Aspect then iterates over all AWS CDK constructs that have been added to the adapter, converts them to CDK for Terraform constructs, and adds them to the stack.
 It does not add the AWS CDK constructs themselves.

 The [full code of this example](https://github.com/hashicorp/cdktf-aws-cdk/tree/main/examples/typescript-cron-lambda) is available in the cdktf-aws-cdk repository.

 ## Write Custom Mappings

-Resources that the AWS Cloud Control API does not yet support ([supported resources](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/supported-resources.html)) need manual mappings.
-While there are some mappings already included, you will need to manually map most unsupported resources.
-These mappings will eventually become unnecessary as the Cloud Control API supports more and more resources.
+While some mappings are already included, you need to manually map most resources that the AWS Cloud Control API does not yet support ([supported resources](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/supported-resources.html)).

 The example below shows how to write and register a mapping for an `AWS::DynamoDB::Table` CloudFormation resource.